nightrunner91/nightvue/README.md

 transition: transition(box-shadow, 2s, cubic-bezier(.08,1.04,.82,-0.73));
 // => transition: box-shadow 2s cubic-bezier(.08,1.04,.82,-0.73);
 ```
-If you need to apply many transitions at once we recomend to use `complex-transition()` function.
+If you need apply many transitions at once we recomend to use `complex-transition()` function.
 It does basically the same as previous one, but you can write many transitions in clear and fancy way like this:
 ```
 transition: complex-transition(
   transition(opacity, short, ease-in),